 Generally, the Qantas American Express Ultimate will give you the highest daily earn rate, at 1.25 Qantas Points per dollar spend.
 Many other cards also have high sign-up bonuses.
 See our dedicated page on the current Qantas offers.

 What is the best frequent flyer credit card in Australia?

 The best frequent flyer card depends on everyone’s individual circumstances.
 This guide will help you understand all aspects of a Qantas-branded credit card so you can make the best choice for yourself.

 What credit cards can earn Qantas Points?

-As of 2022, these banks and companies issue credit cards that can earn Qantas Points: Qantas Money (Citi), Commonwealth Bank, American Express, ANZ, NAB, Westpac, Bankwest, HSBC, Macquarie, Citi, Woolworths, St.George, BankSA, Bank of Melbourne, Diners Club, Jetstar and Qudos Bank.
+As of 1 June 2022, these banks and companies issue credit cards that can earn Qantas Points on spend: Qantas Money (NAB), Commonwealth Bank, American Express, ANZ, NAB, Westpac, Bankwest, HSBC, Macquarie, Citi, Woolworths, St.George, BankSA, Bank of Melbourne, Diners Club, Jetstar and Qudos Bank.

 Are Qantas Frequent Flyer credit cards worth it?

 Qantas Frequent Flyer credit cards can be worth it if you are able to use the points earned on premium redemptions with Qantas or other partner airlines.
 Be sure to assess your personal financial circumstances before applying.